On some finiteness results in real \'etale cohomology: Introduction

 We use the following notations: if $\mathcal{T}$ is a fibered category, $f:X\to Y$ is a morphism and $K\in\mathcal{T}(Y)$, we denote $K_{|X}=f^*K\in\mathcal{T}(X)$.
 If $f:X\to Y$ is a morphism of schemes, we denote $f^*:D(Y_r,\Lambda)\to D(X_r,\Lambda)$ instead of $f_r^*$, and similarly for the other functors, to simplify the notations.

-For any scheme $X$ we have $X_r=(X\times_\mathbb{Z}\mathbb{Q})_r$, that is, the underlying real scheme only depends on the characteristic $0$ fiber.
+For any scheme $X$ we have $X_r=(X\times_\mathbb{Z}\mathbb{Q})_r$, that is, the underlying real scheme only depends on the characteristic $0$ fiber: this is because any field of positive characteristic cannot have an ordering.
 Therefore in the study of real schemes it is harmless to assume that all schemes have characteristic $0$.

-The following result is a special case of the recollement of topoi (\cite[IV Proposition 14.6]{SGA4}): let $X$ be a topological space, let $i:Z\to X$ be the inclusion of a closed subspace with open complement $j:U\to X$ and let $\Lambda$ be a ring, then there is a canonical distinguished triangle
+The following localization sequence is standard in derived categories (see for example \cite[IV Proposition 14.6]{SGA4}): let $X$ be a topological space, let $i:Z\to X$ be the inclusion of a closed subspace with open complement $j:U\to X$ and let $\Lambda$ be a ring, then there is a canonical cofiber sequence

 of endofunctors of the derived category $D(X,\Lambda)$.